qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_analysis.rst

 the layers in the current project.

-.. note:: When using the calculator in the batch interface or from the console, (see :ref:`processing_batch`) the files to use have to be specified.
+.. note:: When using the calculator in the batch interface or from the console, (see :ref:`processing_batch` and :ref:`console`) the files to use have to be specified.
 The corresponding layers are referred using the base name of the file (without the full path).
 For instance, if using a layer at ``path/to/my/rasterfile.tif``, the first band of that layer will be referred as ``rasterfile.tif@1``.

 Parameters